jondkinney/docusign_rest/README.md

     $ ruby lib/tasks/docusign_task.rb

-This calls a rake task which adds a non-version controlled file in the test folder called 'docusign_login_config.rb' which holds your account specific credentials and is required in order to hit the test API through the test suite.
+This calls a rake task which adds a non-version controlled file in the test folder called `docusign_login_config.rb` which holds your account specific credentials and is required in order to hit the test API through the test suite.

 **VCR**